-Running a successful photography business is both an art and a science.
-We’ve posted a lot about the science of running a business, so now we would like to celebrate the art behind the wedding photography business.
-Your clients come to you for your signature style—the way that your skilled eye can capture moments on their beautiful day.
-But when it comes to the posed pictures, how can you include your favorite wedding photography poses with your signature style and make sure that the pictures do not end up looking staged or forced?
-Here at ShootDotEdit, we may have the perfect solution for you.
+Your clients come to you for your unique photography style; the way that your skilled eye can capture moments on their beautiful day.
+But when it comes to the posed pictures, how can you include your favorite wedding photography poses with your style and make sure that the pictures do not end up looking staged or forced?

 Keep it candid